Lightstreamer/utility-ThreadPool-ios/README.md

 Test cases
 ----------

-A couple of simple test cases are included, which will show the strict enforcement on thread pool size and connection limit per end-point.
-The test case on connection limit enforcement runs with once with `NSURLConnection` and once with `NSURLSession`.
+A few simple test cases are included.
+They show the strict enforcement on thread pool size, the timed invocations and the connection limit per end-point.

 License